hello-slap/hello-slap/WE-answer-your-questions.md

 ## After I started with you people, what is the onboarding like?

-It depends a bit wether you are hiring as a developer or a operator.
+It depends a bit wether you are hiring as a developer or an operator.
 But you'll definitely get a few weeks to get acquainted with everything first.
-In the daily you will certainly be there from the beginning, so that you can see everyone, get an impression of how we work and ask us questions.
+In the daily meetings you will certainly be there from the beginning, so that you can see everyone, get an impression of how we work and ask us questions.
 We will help you with all organizational issues - which will be quite a few - and will try to give you as much input as possible on the topics we want to entrust you with.

 ## Is there permanent effort recording?